 I started by crushing the chocolate wafer cookies into a course dust, mixed it with melted butter, pressed it into a pan (actually a spring form pan, and some stainless steel ring molds) and blind baked them until the crust was set.

 Then I blended the cheese in a food processor until it was smooth.

 Next I separated the eggs into yolks and whites, adding the yolks and sugar into the food processor with the cream cheese blend.

 I used a hand mixer to whip the egg whites with cream of tartar until the whites formed stiff peaks (a meringue)

-I poured the creamcheese & meringue mixture into the spring form pan and placed the spring form pan into a deep baking pan.
+Then i folded the creamcheese into the meringue, poured the mixture into the spring form pan, and placed the spring form pan into a deep baking pan.

 Then I popped them into the oven, filling the outer pans with hot water (a bain-marie) and baked the cheesecakes at a low oven temperature until the cheesecakes were still quivering slightly in the middle.
 Then I took them out to cool at room temperature for several hours.

 Once they cooled to room temperature, I popped them into the refrigerator to cool for several more hours, before moving them to the freezer.
 This was necessary, because these cheesecakes needed to be frozen before slicing (otherwise the knife tears the surface of the cakes horribly).

 After freezing for several hours, I sliced the cheesecakes (or removed them from the steel rings), and left them in the freezer until just a few hours before serving.
 Then I removed them from the freezer and allow them to defrost in the refrigerator.

 Right at service, I prepared a chocolate ganache by melting some belgian dark chocolate with some heavy cream, and then whipped the remaining heavy cream and used both to top the cheesecake.